imixs/imixs-cloud/doc/SETUP.md

 After you have installed the setup script and checked your network IP addresses, you can start to initialize your new Kubernetes cluster.

 We use a config file to make the cluster setup as easy and flexible as possible.
 You can edit the config file `scripts/setup.yaml` before, if you want to change some of the default settings (see details below).
+You can find details about the uses of a `setup.yaml` file [here](https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta3/).

 To start the setup run: